 When it comes to choosing a hotel or a holiday package, choose a company that matches your ethos.
 You may be surprised to hear that more and more hotels are turning towards greener options to do their bit for the planet, which means finding an eco-hotel shouldn’t be too difficult.
-Look for hotels that are members of the Green Hotel Association, or hotels that have renewable energy sources, low flow toilets and showerheads, water conservation policies, highly rated energy-saving appliances, with locally grown produce in meals, lots of recycling bins, natural fiber sheets, among others.
+Look for hotels that are members of the Green Hotel Association, or hotels that have renewable energy sources, low flow toilets, and showerheads, water conservation policies, highly rated energy-saving appliances, locally grown produce in meals, and lots of recycling bins, natural fiber sheets, among others.
 For instance, you can check out sustainable hotels similar to hotels britomart, if you happen to visit New Zealand.

 Travel on land and use public transport

 If possible, avoid flying at all costs.
 So, if you’re travelling from one end of the country to another, opt for a car drive or a train ride rather than stepping onto a plane.
 You’ll get to see more of your host country that way too!
 Also, once you reach your destination, check out the local transport routes.
 For example, if you are traveling to Italy, firstly, you can search “italy best places to visit” and then decide on what type of travel mode you can choose.
 When you opt for local transport options, not only would you be contributing to the environment but also exploring more places.